-In 2021, Renfrew Hydro connected all requests for low-voltage (connections under 750 volts) residential and small business customers within the five-day timeline required by the OEB.
+In 2023, Renfrew Hydro connected most requests for low-voltage (connections under 750 volts) residential and small business customers within the five-day timeline required by the OEB.
 Renfrew Hydro considers New Services Connected on Time to be an important first step of customer engagement.
-It is our first opportunity to meet or exceed our customer's expectations and welcome them into our service territory.
-Consistent with prior years, Renfrew Hydro connected 100% of these customers on time, which significantly exceeds the OEB's mandated target of 90% for this measure.
+It is our first opportunity to meet or exceed our customers' expectations and welcome them into our service territory.
+Consistent with prior years, Renfrew Hydro connected 98.67% of these customers on time, which significantly exceeds the OEB's mandated target of 90% for this measure.
 Renfrew Hydro expects this trend to continue into the foreseeable future.

-Scheduled Appointments Met On Time
+Scheduled Appointments Met on Time